-A new multidisciplinary undergraduate program in Energy Studies was approved by the Yale Faculty of Arts and Sciences in the spring of 2013.
+A new multidisciplinary Special Academic Program in energy studies was approved by the Yale Faculty of Arts and Sciences in the spring of 2013.
 The program is described on pages 271-72 of Yale College Programs of Study Fall and Spring Terms 2014–2015.
-Now in its second year, Energy Studies has more than sixty students enrolled from more than a dozen departments.
+Now in its second year, the Energy Studies Undergraduate Scholars Program has more than seventy students enrolled from more than a dozen departments.